-While Google (now Alphabet) has been born as a search engine, it is now a diversified company, even though its core business remains search, as most of its revenues still come from Google, the search engine, and YouTube, the “video engine.”
-However, as a tech giant, which business is primarily based on advertising, the company does compete with Facebook, Twitter, Microsoft (with Bing), and Amazon (with e-commerce search and its advertising machine).
+While Google (now Alphabet) has been born as a search engine, Google’s business model is now diversified, even though its core business remains search, as most of its revenues still come from Google, the search engine, and YouTube, the “video engine.”
+However, as a tech giant, Google makes money primarily through advertising, the company does compete with Facebook, Twitter, Microsoft (with Bing), and Amazon (with e-commerce search and its advertising machine).

 When Page and Brin managed to create a search engine that was 10x better than competing engines, it made clear that search was all but a solved issue.
 At the end of the 1990s, Page came out with its algorithm, PageRank, which managed to rank the entire web-based on relevance and authoritativeness of the web pages it indexed.